SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nampiLLai‘s introduction

-His special affection towards SrI vibhIshaNAzhwAn extended upto rAvaNa.
+His special affection towards SrI vibhIshaNAzhwAn extended up to rAvaNa.
 SrI rAma killed vAli considering that he was sugrIva’s enemy.
 But when sugrIva started crying upon seeing vAli dying, as said in SrI rAmAyaNam kishkinthA kANdam 23.24 “samjAtha pAshpa:” (with tears), SrI rAma too started crying.
-As said in SrIvishNu purANam 5.19.27 “dharmE manaScha thE bhadhra … ” (hE mAlAkAra who has auspicious qualities! your mind is going to be situated in righteous activities forever; those who are going to be born in your family will live long), krishNa’s affection towards mAlAkAra (the flower vendor) reached upto his descendants. emperumAn‘s mercy towards SrI gaNtAkarNan extended upto his younger brother [who was rather not interested in bhagavAn] and bhagavAn said to him “since you are dear to gaNtAkarNan, you too can follow him [to paramapadham]”.
+As said in SrIvishNu purANam 5.19.27 “dharmE manaScha thE bhadhra … ” (hE mAlAkAra who has auspicious qualities!
+Your mind is going to be engaged in righteous activities forever; those who are going to be born in your family will live long), krishNa’s affection towards mAlAkAra (the flower vendor) reached up to his descendants. emperumAn‘s mercy towards SrI gaNtAkarNan extended up to his younger brother [who was rather not interested in bhagavAn] and bhagavAn said to him “since you are dear to gaNtAkarNan, you too can follow him [to paramapadham]”.

 While explaining this decad, embAr used to say “AzhwAr is saying that he has become a SrIvaishNava”.
 These 12 divine names of bhagavAn are a symbol of being a vaishNava [which is why they are recited while applying 12 puNdrams in our body].
 There are two “nedumARkadimai” [thiruvAimozhi 8.10 which explains that AzhwAr wants to eternally serve SrIvaishNavas] – first one is AzhwAr’s nedumARkadimai 1 and second one is emperumAn‘s nedumARkadimai ; this decad is called emperumAn’s nedumARkadimai [i.e., emperumAn desiring to serve/help SrIvaishNavas].